ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 # Actions & Daylight
 To the average adventurer, nothing is more important than daylight.
 Daylight allows one to follow the road ahead and to see the world.
 Once daylight runs out though, the world is plunged into night.

-In Mythical Monsters, a day is broken into six periods with the first four representing daylight and the last two representing nightfall.
+In Mythmakers, a day is broken into six periods with the first four representing daylight and the last two representing nightfall.
 During this time, characters can perform a range of actions which will naturally consume time depending on how long they take to perform.
 To keep track of this, the players and the Storyteller collaborate on maintaining the World Clock.

 An action is considered complete either when a Test has been made and the results of it declared or when an action of a different type is made.